pamflow-org/pamflow/docs/data_exchange_format.md

 | **deploymentComments** | Additional comments or observations related to the deployment. |   |   | `string` | traffic noise during installation |

 # Media
+The `media.csv` table contains references to audio or visual recordings used for classification.

 | Field Name       | Description  | Required | Unique | Type | Example |
 |------------------|-------------|----------|--------|------|---------|